Hồng Nhung: Career

 When she was 10 years old, she registered an exam at Children Culture House of Hanoi and later became a member of Hoa Mi group.

 When she was 11 years old, she recorded her first song Loi Chao Cua Em (written by Nghiem Ba Hong) at Voice of Vietnam Station and performed in Mang Non performance group of Ha Noi.
-The recorded was saved by her family up to now and they play it sometimes.
+The record was saved by her family up to now and they play it sometimes.

-Later, she became representative for children of Ha Noi to perform oversea and was recognized by everyone at that time.
+Later, she became representative for children of Ha Noi to perform oversea.

-When she was 15 years old, she won golden medal of Nation's Professional Show in Hai Phong with the performance of Dieu Oi Cho Em Bay written by Nguyen Cuong.
-Then she met songwriter Duong Thu and led by him into singing career.
+When she was 15 years old, she won the golden medal of Nation's Professional Show in Hai Phong with the performance of Dieu Oi Cho Em Bay written by Nguyen Cuong.
+Then she met songwriter Dương Thụ and led by him into singing career.

-One year later, she met songwriter Quang Vinh and enrolled at Ballad Music Group and started professional singing career, she instantly became a sensation at that time.
+One year later, she met songwriter Quang Vinh and enrolled at Ballad Music Group and started professional singing career, and became instantly famous.